 Beginning in the 1980s, in an effort to reduce litigation costs, business groups and others mounted a campaign to reform tort law.
 Most reforms have taken place on the state level, and during the last decade all but a handful of states passed significant tort law reforms.
 However, some have been overturned by the courts.

-- Bad Faith: Over the past few years, a number of states have considered bad faith proposals.
+- Over the past few years, a number of states have considered bad faith proposals.
 Bad-faith lawsuits allege bad faith in the settlement of a claim.
 Bills were introduced in Oregon and New Jersey in 2013.
 Several states have enacted laws that allow first-party bad-faith lawsuits against insurers, including Washington (2007), Maryland (2007) and Minnesota (2008), and many additional states and the District of Columbia considered such legislation.
-(A first-party claim is one filed by the policyholder under the policyholder’s insurance policy.)
+(A first-party claim is one filed by the policyholder under the policyholder’s insurance policy, see also Background section.)